The King and the Wizard

 The Wizard speaks one word and fire erupts.
 His reach is amplified through technology.
 The engineer with a steam engine can move mountains.
 The programmer with a datacenter can simulate worlds.
 The wizard's power is leverage through tools.

 Humans have been both.
 We started as neither: reach ≈ 1x, your muscles do your work.
 Then we became wizards: fire, wheels, steam, electricity.
 Some of us became kings: chiefs, pharaohs, executives.
-The history of civilization is the history of reach growing.
+The history of civilization is mostly the history of that reach growing.

 musclefirefarmingwritingsteamelectricdigital2025?eigenreach?wizard (tech)king (social)AI (both?)